taejs/book-exploring-async-basics/src/8_0_implementing_our_own_runtime.md

 # Implementing our own runtime

-Let's start to get some code written down, we have a lot to do.
+Let's start to get some code written down; we have a lot to do.

 The way we'll go about this is that I'll go through everything the way I find it easiest to parse and understand.
-That also means that sometimes I have to introduce a bit of code that will be explained later, just don't worry.
-I'll go through everything.
+That also means that sometimes I have to introduce a bit of code that will be explained later.
+Try not to worry if you don't understand something at first.
+I'll be going through everything.

 The very first thing we need to do is to create a Rust project to run our code in: